 Mr. Ewing earned his law degree from Boston University School of Law.
-Also, he holds a Masters in Public Health from the Harvard School of Public Health, and completed his coursework and qualifying examinations toward a Ph.D. in health policy at Brandeis University’s Heller School for Social Policy and Management.
+Also, he holds a Masters in Public Health from the Harvard School of Public Health and completed his coursework and qualifying examinations toward a Ph.D. in health policy at Brandeis University’s Heller School for Social Policy and Management.
 Mr. Ewing earned his Bachelors of Arts in Music at Oberlin College and attended Berklee College of Music, where he studied arranging and music composition.

-Over his career, Mr. Ewing has written and spoken on a variety subjects, including health information technology, HIPAA, the HITECH Act, physician recruitment, Stark, fraud and abuse, anti-kickback statute, EHR/EMR and health care reform.
+Over his career, Mr. Ewing has written and spoken on a variety of subjects, including health information technology, HIPAA, the HITECH Act, physician recruitment, Stark, fraud and abuse, anti-kickback statute, EHR/EMR and health care reform.